Diāna Ņikitina: Early life

 Diāna Ņikitina was born on 9 December 2000 in Riga, Latvia.
 She studied through distance education at Riga Secondary School No. 1.
+She began skating at age four after being given a pair of skates for her birthday.

 Career

 Ņikitina competed internationally on the novice level in the 2012–13 and 2013–14 seasons.

 She moved up to the junior level in the 2014–15 season.
 Making her ISU Junior Grand Prix (JGP) debut, Ņikitina placed 11th in Japan in September 2014 and 5th in Croatia the following month.
 In March 2015, she competed at the World Junior Championships in Tallinn, Estonia, and qualified for the free skate by placing 13th in the short program.
 Her 10th place in the free lifted her to 10th overall.

 During the 2015–16 JGP series, Ņikitina placed 12th in Latvia and 5th in Poland.
 She then collected three junior international medals – gold at the Volvo Open Cup, bronze at the Tallinn Trophy, and silver at the Toruń Cup.
 In February 2016, Ņikitina represented Latvia at the 2016 Winter Youth Olympics in Hamar, Norway; she placed 5th in the individual event and won silver in the team event.
 In March, she finished 10th at the 2016 World Junior Championships in Debrecen, Hungary.

+In 2016, she moved to Switzerland to be coached by Stéphane Lambiel.
+An ankle injury prevented her from competing very much during the 2016–2017 season.

+Ņikitina made her senior debut in 2017.
+She placed 10th at the 2017 Ondrej Nepela Trophy and won the Golden Bear of Zagreb and the Latvian Championships.
+At the 2018 European Championships, she placed 36th.

+She placed 26th at the 2018 Winter Olympics, which was her last competition.
+She, along with Deniss Vasiļjevs, were the first figure skaters to represent Latvia at the Olympics since the 1994 Winter Olympics.
+Her choice of music (Soldier of Love by Sade) and costume, which consisted of a pantsuit with black accessories rather than the more typical dresses worn in skating, attracted media attention and praise.

+Ņikitina required surgery for an injury afterward, and she ended her competitive career.
+She said that she did not receive financial support from the Latvian Skating Association despite meeting several placement targets they had set throughout her career, and she lost motivation to continue competing.